-Distribution: Occurring in the northeast corner of Washington; southern British Columbia south to Washington, east to Alberta, Idaho, and Montana.
+Distribution: Occurring east of the Cascades crest in the northeast counties of Washington; southeastern British Columbia to northeastern Washington, east to southeastern Alberta, northern Idaho, and western Montana.

 Conservation Status: Not of concern